JoPe99/helsinki-city-bike/README.md

 # Tests

-<span style="color:red">Tests clear the backend database when run!</span>
+Frontend/Backend unit tests clear the backend database when run.
+E2E tests are built on top of the data inserted in frontend tests, so first run frontend unit tests and then the E2E-tests.

 Tests are run in a Github Actions pipeline on every push to the main branch.

 ##### Frontend

 Frontend tests include some very simple tests of data formatting functions, and an integration test with the backend API.
 The tests require that the backend is running.
+The E2E tests are very superficial, their purpose is to only showcase that I know the very basics of Cypress.

 To run the frontend tests locally, open command line in the frontend directory and run: